aau-itcom-17/Soundalicious/README.md

 The main function that creates window.

 ### FrontPageScene.java
 Creates frontPageScene that can go to quickPlayScene, customGameScene, logInScene or signUpScene.
+Also, an option to delete your user and log out, then application goes to the first screen of frontPageScene.

 ### QuickPlayScene.java
 Creates quickPlayScene with options to choose teams and questions number.
 Can go to to the playGameScene or back to the frontPageScene.